-That’s all for the introduction.

 Then, we will look at how digital finance grows in China.
 So, I present to you some data here from 2013 to 2018, the number of digital transactions grew very fast in this period.
 So, it has grown by about 100%.
 So, this growth rate is remarkably high.
 The usage rate of online payments in China also grows very fast, both for people who use mobile payment and for people who use online payment.
 Both grew from less than 50% to more than 70%.
-Continu, the number of payments using the non-banking channel also grows way faster than that through the banking channel.
+To Continue, the number of payments using the non-banking channel also grows way faster than that through the banking channel.
 Next, we compare the market structure, for online payment, PayPal is the leading platform with 33% of the market followed by Union Pay with 19%.
 Next, let us take a look at the number of users and usage rate of Internet wealth management service also grows very fast, from 2014 with 78 million users to 151 million users in 2018.
 It grows very fast.
 Then let us look at the structure of the Internet Wealth Management Products, the top 3 are bank deposit that takes 17%, the money market products take also around 17% and the bank wealth product is 13%.
-Next, we see the development of the money market funds also grows very fast now with a product like YueBao* and public money fund.
+Next, we see the development of the money market funds also grows very fast now with a product like Yu’e Bao and public money fund.
 The Internet insurance market, it also grows very fast.
 So we can see that the growth rate is high in many dimensions, payment, landing and internet, and other financial services.
 This concludes the overview of how digital finance grows in China.

 That’s all about the overall growth situation of digital finance in China.

 The next part is the geographical landscape.
-Here we have some data, it is a little bit, from 2015.
+Here we have some data, from 2015.
 It is about the digital financial inclusion distribution in China.
 We can see that in the coastal area, digital finance is more developed than in other areas.
 Also, remarkably, there is some fast development in the remote area.
 Since it is digital finance, people who live in remote areas can use the digital finance service.
 Next, let us take a look at the hot spot of digital financial inclusion, hot spot means fast-growing regions for digital financing.
 We can see that in 2016, the development of some areas in Xinjiang province, Tibet, as well as the northeastern regions of China is very fast.
 Not so much for the coastal areas because the level of development is already remarkably high for the coastal areas.
-So, the middle and the western areas of China are catching up in the coastal area.
-Next, if we measure the popularity of the microcredit companies or what we called Internet lending in China, we can see that it is more developed in the coastal area than other areas.
+So, the middle and the western areas of China are catching up with the coastal area.
+Next, if we measure the popularity of the micro-credit companies or what we called Internet lending in China, we can see that it is more developed in the coastal area than other areas.
 This is because there are many more economic activities in the coastal area.
-As to the hot spot for the Microcredit companies, which is an indication of the growth rate, the situation is different.
-There are some fast-growing regions for microcredit companies in middle China while similar to the hot spot of digital financial inclusion, the growth rate of microcredit companies in the coastal area is slow.
+As to the hot spot for the Micro-credit companies, which is an indication of the growth rate, the situation is different.
+There are some fast-growing regions for micro-credit companies in middle China while similar to the hot spot of digital financial inclusion, the growth rate of micro-credit companies in the coastal area is slow.
 Next, let us take a look at the situation of digital payment.
 Similar situation for insurance, it is growing fast in the eastern area of China.
 The general trend is that if the current level of service is already high, the growth rate will be lower and vice versa.